What to pack for a holiday to the Canary Islands

 What to pack for a spring - summer holiday to the Canary Islands - Tenerife, Lanzarote, Gran Canaria and Fuerteventura

-- Sun lotion with high SPF - at lest 30 or even 50.
+- Sun lotion with high SPF - at least 30, but preferably 50 SPF.
 If you look at the UV index in the Canary Islands you'll see that on most days it's high, especially during the summer months, even on days when it's cloudy.
 So if you have a fair skin, it's better to prevent sunburns and use a high SPF sun lotion for your next trip to the islands.

 - After sun lotion - you can bring it with you or you can buy aloe vera calming cream from the local shops.
 There are many aloe vera plantations in the Canary Islands, so you can buy all sort of aloe vera products on all the islands.